-Depending on the property valuation limit set in Louisiana, certain residential property including the land it rests on valued at up to $35,000 is exempt from bankruptcy in Louisiana.
+Depending on the property valuation limit set in Louisiana, certain residential property including the land it rests can be exempt from bankruptcy.
 The homestead exemption in Louisiana protects up to five acres of land if the home is in a town or up to 200 acres in a metropolitan area.
 Residents may be able to exempt the entire value of the home if obligations arise from a catastrophic injury or illness.
 Spouses cannot double the homestead exemption.